amayra/dingleberry-os/README.rst

 that a working OS wouldn't be a microkernel.

-Apple OSX (aka macOS and many other confusing spellings) has parts based on Mach (well it still sues Mach), but it's really a monolithic kernel that's mostly FreeBSD.
+Apple OSX (aka macOS and many other confusing spellings) has parts based on Mach (well it still uses Mach), but it's really a monolithic kernel that's mostly FreeBSD.
 I'm not sure, but it's probably implemented as "co-located FreeBSD personality", which is bullshit speak for "awful disgusting chimera of FreeBSD and Mach all in the kernel".
 It seems Mach IPC on that system is mostly used as